ekim1919/ekim1919.github.io/_pages/pubs.md

     - Presented several talks on current research progress.

-- South Carolina State University Deep Learning Group
+- **South Carolina State University Deep Learning Group**
   **Research Mentor, Winter 2021**
-  I will mentor undergraduate research students from under-represented minority groups in performing Machine Learning research.
+  I plan to mentor undergraduate research students from under-represented minority groups in performing Machine Learning research.
 This research is sponsored by [South Carolina Cancer Disparities Research Center](https://hollingscancercenter.musc.edu/outreach/statewide-commitments/sc-cadre), a partnership between SCSU and MUSC Hollings Cancer Center to improve diversity in cancer research.
 My duties are as follows:

     - Teach Python and Tensorflow to two undergraduate research assistants in Computer Science.
     - Aid the research team in constructing deep learning models using Tensorflow.